young people with boarder or renters

 - Away from Home Allowance

-This change aligns the treatment of board payments with how rent payments are currently treated in housing subsidy assessments.
+The change means we treat board payments the same as rent payments in housing subsidy assessments.

 For further information about the change see:

-MyMSD can be accessed on mobile, tablet, or desktop devices.
-To declare a boarder and or rent, young people can log in and go to ‘Declare boards and renters’.
+MyMSD can be used on a mobile, tablet, or desktop device.
+To declare a boarder or renter, they can log in and go to 'Declare boarders and renters'.

-If the young person completes their declaration online, it is received directly by YSSU.
+You can help them use MyMSD if needed.
+If the young person completes their declaration online, it is sent directly to YSSU.

 Board and rent information form – V36